sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - draft-senseml-reference-introduction.md

 hidden: false
 ---

-*SenseML* is a query language that lets you extract structured data from documents, for example, from PDFs.
+*SenseML* is a document-specific query language that lets you extract structured data from documents, for example, from PDFs.
 A field is the basic SenseML query unit for extracting a piece of document data.
 The output of a field is a JSON key-value pair that structures the extracted data.
-SenseML is a key part of the larger Sensible devops platform TODO link to overview.
+SenseML is a key part of the Sensible devops platform TODO link to overview.

 Here's a example of a field that extracts a table: